Safe-Surfer/Core/guides/billing-and-quotas.md

 ![](./img/dashboard-31.png)

 You can modify the addon, cancel, edit payment methods, etc. Note that since we have set `prorateOnUpgrade` and `invoiceImmediately` in the addon config, adding or upgrading the `Security Alerts` addon will result in a checkout appearing.

-However, this will not happen if the subscription is still in trial.
+Whether this occurs while the subscription is in the trial or future state is controlled by the `requireActive` parameter on the addon.
+If this is `true`, the trial will be ended, or the subscription started, as part of the checkout.
+If this is `false` (the default), the prorated charge will not be raised while the subscription is in the trial or future state.

 To play around with this, you can end the trial for the subscription manually in chargebee:

 ![](./img/chargebee-11.png)